-Framingham State University does not own, nor does it sponsor or recommend, any off-campus housing.
+Framingham State University does not own, nor does it sponsor or recommend the suitability of, any off-campus housing.
 Students seeking off-campus housing are cautioned to check thoroughly with local police and the landlord of any rental property about the incidence of crime in the area.
 It is also important to check for adequate safety devices in the building or apartment prior to signing any lease agreement.

-http://www.crimemapping.com/map/ma/framingham
+To access the Town of Framingham's data though their police department you can check their website: www.crimemapping.com/map/ma/framingham.